stellar/soroban-examples/privacy-pools/README.md

 # Soroban Privacy Pools

-> **Warning**: This project is currently a work in progress and is a merely a prototype for educational purposed only.
+This project is currently a work in progress and is a merely a prototype for research and educational purposes only.
 It does not yet constitute a secure or functional system.
 Features and APIs may change.
-No warranty provided.
+It also contains known limitations and security gaps and some jurisdictions may prohibit or limit features.
+Any implementation requires comprehensive legal and regulatory analysis by qualified counsel.

-> **Warning regarding Poseidon hash implementation**: This repository contains an implementation of the Poseidon hash.
+**Warning regarding Poseidon hash implementation**: This repository contains an implementation of the Poseidon hash.
 This proprietary implementation was put in place to serve this proof of concept and have a hash that is consistent between the Circom circuit and Rust code.
 It is currently not audited for security and should not be used as a reference code for secure Poseidon implementations.

 A privacy-preserving transaction system built on Stellar using Soroban smart contracts and zero-knowledge proofs (zkSNARKs).
 This project implements privacy pools that allow users to deposit and withdraw tokens while maintaining transaction privacy through cryptographic commitments and Merkle tree inclusion proofs.
-It includes compliance enablement features through the use of Association Sets.
+It includes the incorporation of Association Set Providers (ASPs) that define inclusion criteria intended to help mitigate illicit use.
+ASPs enable participants to selectively associate with sets of other participants who meet their chosen compliance standards

 > **Note**: The commitments Merkle-tree is very small in the current version of the code.
 It will be possible to increase the depth of the commitments tree once Poseidon hashing is added as a host function (CAP-75)[https://github.com/stellar/stellar-protocol/blob/master/core/cap-0075.md], more hashing operations to fit within a function's budget.